 The biopsy report may show any of the following:

-A thicker melanoma requires more extensive surgery or extra tests in which the lymph nodes are examined.
+- A thicker melanoma requires more extensive surgery or extra tests in which the lymph nodes are examined.
+Sentinel node biopsy is a procedure in which a radioactive dye is injected into the tumor site and then draining lymph nodes are identified and removed for microscopic examination.
+A negative result suggests there has not yet been spread through the lymphatic chain for that area of skin.
+A positive result suggests there may other lymph nodes involved and will usually be followed by removal of all the lymph nodes in that drainage area.
 Removing lymph nodes causes physical problems even when there is no tumor present and, for that reason, is not recommended for thinner melanomas.

 Some doctors are skilled in a clinical technique called epiluminescence microscopy (also called dermatoscopy or dermoscopy).
 They may use a variety of instruments to evaluate the pigment and blood vessel pattern of a mole without having to remove it.
 Sometimes the findings support the diagnosis of possible melanoma, and at other times, the findings are reassuring that the spot is nothing to worry about.
 The gold standard for a conclusive diagnosis, however, remains a skin biopsy.